 World-class wildlife sanctuary with all native Belizean species in natural habitats

-What is the best time of year to visit attractions in Belize?
+When is the best season to visit attractions in Belize?

 December to April (dry season) for reef activities and most comfortable jungle hiking.
 June to November for whale sharks at Gladden Spit (March-June) and lush green landscapes.